Chemaclass/php-scaffolding/README.md

 > git clone https://github.com/Chemaclass/PhpScaffolding YourProjectName

-#### Using the installer script to set-up the new project
+#### Using the installer script to set-up the new project (recommended)

-To run the installation script you will need to have a `PHP 7.1+` in your local:
+To run the installation script you will need to have a `PHP 7.1+` in your local machine:

 > php install.php

-Using the installer script `install.php` it will replace the Project & Container names to customized values and prepare everything you need to start working in your project.
+Using the installer script `install` (in PHP) it will replace the Project & Container names to customized values and prepare everything you need to start working in your project.

 #### Installing the dependencies manually